akshayparihardev/Thought-of-the-Day/README.md

 ### 💬 Today's Insight:
 ```
-> What lies behind us and what lies before us are tiny matters compared to what lies within us. ❤️ - Ralph Waldo Emerson
+> The only way to do great work is to love what you do. ❤️ - Steve Jobs
 ```

 ---